 A woman began whimpering.

-At this point I finally started to worry.
-I felt that sinking feeling like I might be sick.
-I felt flushed.
+A short time after the door was closed, we started moving.
+It felt we were inside a shipping container on the back of a truck.
+I felt a growing anxiety, and thought I might be sick.
 Some of the others started crying.
 One woman started moaning with fear.
 There was not anything I could do to help the situation, so I sat quietly and waited.
 I tried to keep my emotions under control.

 Looking back, it seems almost designed intentionally to allow for authorities to divert us into situations where we are isolated, alone, confused, and scared.
 Like putting a cat in a bag or pinching the ear of a bull, the process is designed to make us complacent, and afraid to struggle.